nogibjj/project-1-sunset/README.md

 <!-- [![CI](https://github.com/nogibjj/aws-template/actions/workflows/cicd.yml/badge.svg?branch=main)](https://github.com/nogibjj/aws-template/actions/workflows/cicd.yml)
 [![Codespaces Prebuilds](https://github.com/nogibjj/aws-template/actions/workflows/codespaces/create_codespaces_prebuilds/badge.svg?branch=main)](https://github.com/nogibjj/aws-template/actions/workflows/codespaces/create_codespaces_prebuilds) -->

 [![Python application test with GitHub Actions](https://github.com/nogibjj/project-1-sunset/actions/workflows/main.yml/badge.svg)](https://github.com/nogibjj/project-1-sunset/actions/workflows/main.yml)

 ## IDS 721 Project 1: Cloud Continuous Delivery of Microservice - Sunrise/Sunset Info

-### Intro

-the project will construct a AWS-based microservice that provides users with information of sunrise/sunset time given a location.
-Moreover, I hope I can combine with local weather information to suggest whether it is a good day to observe suggest sunrise and sunset.
+This is a microservice that provides information about sunrise/sunset time in a given location.
+Additionally, it can combine local weather information to suggest whether it is a good day to observe sunrise or sunset.

+The microservice is built using Flask, and it is deployed on AWS.
+The microservice can be accessed through a simple UI that allows users to input a place and date, and it displays the corresponding sunrise and sunset times.

 ### Usage

+To use the microservice, follow these steps:

-* First, Users need to input a place and a date that they want to search of sunrise/sunset information.
+Input a place and a date that you want to search for sunrise/sunset information.
-* Second, the server will get the local sunrise/sunset info via APIs.
+The server will get the local sunrise/sunset info via APIs.
-* Third, it get local weather info via APIs and build a simple algorithm to show whether it is a good day to observe suggest sunrise and sunset. (e.g., Rainy day, no sunrise/sunset; the day before an hurricane, spectacular sunset I promise)
+It gets the local weather info via APIs and builds a simple algorithm to show whether it is a good day to observe suggested sunrise and sunset.
-* Finally, it will allow users to customize the timestamp (past or future).
+Finally, it allows users to customize the timestamp (past or future).

 ### Project Tasks
-* ~~Create a Microservice in Flask or Fast API~~
+* Create a microservice in Flask or Fast API
-* ~~Push source code to Github~~
+* Push source code to Github
-* ~~Configure Build System to Deploy changes~~
+* Configure build system to deploy changes
-* ~~Use IaC (Infrastructure as Code) to deploy code~~
+* Use Infrastructure as Code (IaC) to deploy code
-* ~~Use either AWS, Azure, GCP (recommended services include Google App Engine, AWS App Runner or Azure App Services)~~
+* Use either AWS, Azure, or GCP (recommended services include Google App Engine, AWS App Runner, or Azure App Services)
-* Containerization is optional, but recommended
+* Containerization is optional but recommended

-### Current Plan
-* Week 4 (of Spring 23):
-  * ~~set up GitHub Actions and AWS.~~
-  * ~~write up the server FlaskAPI.~~

-* Week 5 (of Spring 23):
-  * ~~Design UI design.~~
-  * ~~Deploy it.~~

 ### Project Set Up
 1. Create and source the virtual environment